ratulm/bfe-upload/README.md

 # bfe-upload
-This action uploads a network snapshot to a Batfish Enterprise service
+This action uploads a network snapshot to a Batfish Enterprise service.

 ## Usage